 Treatment for an Infected Wound

 If you think you have an infected foot wound, don’t wait to see if it will improve on its own.
-It’s best to immediately consult a podiatrist.
+It’s best to consult our Southlake podiatrist immediately.
 The earlier you treat an infected foot wound, the better your chances are of avoiding more serious complications such as the infection spreading to surrounding tissue to bone, gangrene, or even amputation.

-After examining your wound, your podiatrist will likely recommend one of several courses of treatment.
+After examining your wound, our experienced foot doctor will likely recommend one of several courses of treatment.
 These may include rest, elevation, cleaning the wound, antibiotics, or surgery.
 In some cases, a combination of these treatments may be necessary.